ZeyuJin/geodetic_inversion/README.md

 ```
 **Note: If your minimum size of slip patch is 1km, your smallest resolution cell is 300m * 300m, that is, you should keep at least 3 points within one patch
 distance in order to catch the curve gradient**

+### Step 4: inversion using first downsampled data
+- `fault_file`: The fault ID is counted based on the order of fault segments written in `fault_file`, all fault segments have a default dip angle of 90 degrees.
+- `dip_change_id`: